Where is the Township Building located?

 Does the Township offer discounted tickets?

 The Township offers discounted tickets to many area attractions for both warm weather and cold weather activities.
 Please check with the township for specific activities offered.
 Tickets can be purchased Monday thru Friday, 8 A.M. to 4 P.M.
+Please call the Township to check status of discount tickets.

 What recreation programs does the Township offer?

-The Township Parks and Recreation Department offers a wide variety of program on a year round basis.
+The Township Parks and Recreation Department offers a wide variety of program on a year-round basis.
 A detailed listing can be found in the most current issue of the newsletter or on the parks and recreation page of this website.

 Where is the library located in Lower Gwynedd Township?